babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 code that may require changing before executing against Babelfish.

-### Deploying the data structure and move the data
+### Deploying the schema and migrating the data

 Run the DDL on your new Babelfish server to recreate your schema on Babelfish.
-Make code adjustments as needed.
-Most of the code is expected to work out of the box.
+Make SQL code adjustments as needed.

 In case you are facing errors or problems, we recommend you check out our [discussion about differences in functionality](/docs/usage/limitations-of-babelfish).

 In the next step you can move the data from one server to the other.
-Once the data structure has been adjusted properly, and once it has been deployed successfully, moving the data itself is not expected to cause errors anymore.

 ### Reconfiguring client applications

-Once structure and data have been migrated successfully, it is time to adjust your database connections.
+Once structure and data have been migrated successfully, you can adjust your database connections.
 Simply make your applications point to the new data source and launch your tests.

 To a client, Babelfish is expected to look just like a normal SQL Server.
-Unless you hit a [missing feature](/docs/usage/missing-features) your apps are expected to work normally under most circumstances.
-However, we recommend thorough testing, and adjusting details here and there.
+Unless you hit a [limitation](/docs/usage/limitations-of-babelfish), your apps should work normally.
+However, we recommend thorough testing.

 In particular, complex SQL might exhibit performance differences on different platforms.
 Thus performance adjustments may be necessary during a migration.

 ### Moving to production